Sumting-wong-creator/CODEX_TRYING/README.md

 ## Getting Started

 1. Open the extension **Options** page (right-click the toolbar icon → *Options*).
 2. Paste your Gemini 2.5 Flash API key.
+HAWA validates it against the Gemini models endpoint before saving.
-3. (Optional) Add a passphrase to encrypt the key locally with AES-GCM.
+3. (Optional) Add a passphrase to encrypt the key locally with AES-GCM—the verified key is also stored as the `GEMINI_API_KEY` environment value so the agent can connect immediately.
 4. Add any trusted domains to the allow-list.
 HAWA blocks risky actions elsewhere.

 ## Using HAWA